 Ultimately, despite the extra expense, we feel that LTE is a superior option to traditional WiFi models.
 You’ll be able to take your camera with you wherever you go without being tied to a network, which means your security can follow along when you head to a hotel or even a cabin in the woods!

 Difference #2: Requires a Base Station – Another reason the Arlo Go is so flexible is that it doesn’t require a base station.
-One of the aspects of the Arlo, Arlo Pro, and Arlo Pro 2 that we’re not huge fans of is the reliance on a separate piece of equipment.
+One of the aspects of the Arlo, Arlo Pro, Arlo Pro 2, and Arlo Ultra that we’re not huge fans of is the reliance on a separate piece of equipment.
 This station does bring in some extra perks, but it takes up a port on your router as well as some valuable shelf space.

 A single station can support up to 15 base stations, and there are two different models to choose from.
 Check out our take on the Arlo vs. Arlo Pro Base Station for an idea of the differences between the two.